Criminal Intelligence Service Austria at a glance

 International Police Cooperation and Wanted Persons

 Criminal Intelligence Service Austria is the information hub and contact for international partners.
 The entire information exchange between Austria and police and judicial authorities abroad is channelled through Criminal Intelligence Service Austria.
-It also hosts the Interpol National Central Bureau, the Europol National Unit and the The Hague Liaison Bureau.
+It also hosts the INTERPOL National Central Bureau, the Europol National Unit and the The Hague Liaison Bureau.

-26 liaison officers are posted to 22 countries and to Europol to facilitate the international cooperation.
+26 liaison officers are posted to 22 countries and to Europol to facilitate international cooperation.
 All international alerts and notices are processed at Criminal Intelligence Service Austria.
 The national and international exchange of information about wanted persons and stolen/lost property in the Schengen Information System (SIS), the European network for searches for wanted persons and property, is handled by SIRENE Austria for the entire Austrian police force.

 Experts of the Fugitive Active Search Team get involved in cases of operational and highly intensive searches for individual criminals wanted by a warrant of arrest.